elliotclowes/learnt.me/Articles Read/2024-06/Article — Santa Marta, Colombia notes - Marginal REVOLUTION.md

 It is a common trope that genetic influences on individual behavior strengthen as people age.
 If you take a trip with your sibling, you will see further evidence that this is true.

-It is rare for me to get on a plane for reasons that have basically no work components.
-That said, it is also easy to get work done here.